-We are now open to see patients for face to face care offering limited treatments only.
-We would like to stress that the treatments offered are conditional on our own risk assessment and decisions, based on whether we have the necessary safety measures in place (to protect patients and staff) and have managed to obtain the appropriate PPE.
+We are open and seeing patients for face to face care offering limited treatments only.
+We would like to stress that the treatments offered are conditional on our own risk assessment and decisions, based on whether we have the necessary safety measures in place (to protect patients and staff) and have managed to obtain the appropriate level of PPE.

-We have been preparing and planning for reopening for the last few weeks and would like to reassure patients that we have implemented a safe working system based on the current best guidance.
+We would like to reassure patients that we have implemented a safe working system based on the current best guidance.
 This is continually reviewed and updated.
 Please be assured that dentists are working within the current guidelines issued by governments and are doing their best to help patients wherever possible.